anweiss/cddl/README.md

 This library includes a handwritten parser and lexer for CDDL and is heavily inspired by Thorsten Ball's book ["Writing An Interpretor In Go"](https://interpreterbook.com/).
 The AST has been built to closely match the rules defined by the ABNF grammar in [Appendix B.](https://tools.ietf.org/html/rfc8610#appendix-B) of the spec.

-I'm currently only focused on using CDDL as a means for validating JSON data, and as such, work is being done to build a JSON validation component into the library.
+I'm currently only focused on using CDDL as a means for validating JSON data, and as such, work is being done to build a JSON validation component into the library and to distribute a CLI binary.
 An extremely basic REPL is included as well, with plans to compile for use in the browser with WebAssembly.

 ## Goals